2025 APCCMPD Awards Call for Submissions

 Nominees for the OEA may be self-nominated or nominated by a peer.
 Individuals who wish to nominate an outstanding educator should first obtain the approval of the prospective nominee.

-The OEA Nomination Form will require the following for completion:
+The OEA Nomination Form will require the following:

-• A brief description of the nominee’s impact as a clinician-educator in pulmonary, critical care, and/or pulmonary critical care fellowship training.
+- A brief description of the nominee’s impact as a clinician-educator in pulmonary, critical care, and/or pulmonary critical care fellowship training.
+The applicant's statement should aligns with the award Purpose and attributes outlined in the Scoring Criteria.

-• Two (2) Letters of Support that should describe how the nominee has demonstrated excellence as an educator of Fellows-in-Training within pulmonary, critical care, and/or pulmonary critical care fellowship training.
-This should align with the OEA Purpose and Eligibility and Review Criteria.
+- Two (2) Letters of Support that should describe how the nominee has demonstrated excellence as an educator of Fellows-in-Training within pulmonary, critical care, and/or pulmonary critical care fellowship training.

-• Confirmation that, if selected, awardee will attend the upcoming APCCMPD 2024 Annual Conference to be held February 28-March 1 in Las Vegas, NV.
+- Confirmation that, if selected, awardee will attend the upcoming APCCMPD 2025 Annual Conference to be held March 12 - 14 in Philadelphia, PA.

 Selection Process

-• The Awards Selection Committee (ASC) will review all nominees.
+- The Educator and Funding Awards Review Committee will review all nominees.
 The committee will develop a ranked slate of the top qualifiers, based on the eligibility criteria.
-The ASC Chair will present the ranked slate of the top qualifiers to the APCCMPD BOD for voting.
+The Educator and Funding Awards Review Committee Chair will present the ranked slate of the top qualifiers to the APCCMPD BOD for voting.

 Awardee Recognition

-The APCCMPD will present the OEA recipient with a plaque at the APCCMPD 2024 Annual Conference where the awardee will be given the opportunity to present their favorite medical education lecture.
-The APCCMPD will also recognize the awardee (and all nominees) in its quarterly newsletter, on the APCCMPD website, and in the APCCMPD 2024 Annual Conference Awards Program
+The APCCMPD will present the OEA recipient with a plaque at the APCCMPD 2025 Annual Conference where the awardee will be given the opportunity to present their favorite medical education lecture.
+The APCCMPD will also recognize the awardee (and all nominees) in its quarterly newsletter, on the APCCMPD website, and in the APCCMPD 2025 Annual Conference Awards Program.

 Submission Information